wandererabir/giddh/README.md

 ## Balsamiq designs

 ## Sudo Code
-### Log In/ Sign Up using auth0
+* Log In/ Sign Up using auth0

-      `IF userlogin = true
+ Markup :`IF userlogin = true
           API call to get user data
           Assign data to variables
           Re-route user to dashboard

         ELSEIF userlogin failed
          Don't allow to get user data
          Re-route user to home page

         ELSE
          Sign Up using Google or email
          Meet all the validations
          API creates a user metadata
          Re-route user to dashboard`